What is the best food for my senior dog?

 Aging dogs have special nutritional needs and so some will benefit from supplements.
-For instance, a large percentage of older dogs suffer from arthritis, and can benefit from vitamins and supplements, like MSM,chondroitin sulphate and glucosamine for their joints, if combined with weight control and the proper exercise plan.
+For instance, a large percentage of older dogs suffer from arthritis and can benefit from vitamins and supplements, like chondriotin and glucosamine for their joints, such as Yumove for dogs, if combined with weight control and the proper exercise plan.

 A vitamin or mineral supplement is recommended if your older dog is not receiving adequate amounts through his food, which can occur if your dog is not eating a complete balanced diet.
 A supplement may also benefit some older animals that tend to absorb fewer vitamins, minerals, and electrolytes through the intestinal tract, and lose more of them through the kidneys and urinary tract.
 Finally, some older animals eat less (due to conditions such as oral disease) and may not receive their daily needs of vitamins and minerals.